-The unit is available in both non-electric and waterless options to make your journey easier than ever.The most prominent feature of the toilet is that it stores the liquid and solid wastes separately which paves way to optimal composting impact.
+The unit is available in both non-electric and waterless options to make your journey easier than ever.The most prominent feature of the toilet is that it stores the liquid and solid waste separately which paves the way to optimal composting impact.

 The toilet comes with a vent hose and a fan in case you want to set it up indoors.
 DIY enthusiasts would be relieved to know that reassembling and detaching the unit is a breeze.
-As far as the toilet capacity goes, a group of 5 to 6 people can easily sustain on this toilet for a short period of time.
+As far as the toilet capacity goes, a group of 5 to 6 people can easily utilize this toilet for a short period of time.

 Nature’s Head Dry Composting Toilet

-The odor is taken care of by a 12 / 110 V optional extraction fan that forces the smell down through a 5 inch outlet pipe.
+The odor is taken care of by a 12 / 110 V optional extraction fan that forces the smell down through a 5-inch outlet pipe.
 This pipe length may not be sufficient for RVs, so you should purchase some extra pipes if you feel the need.
 The toilet container is equipped with a lid to remove the by-product.

-However, the urine tank must be littered frequently which could be headache for many.
+However, the urine tank must be emptied frequently which could be headache for many.
 I was slightly disappointed to know that a product of this caliber can’t accommodate more than 4 adults.

 Sun Mar Excel Self Contained Composting Toilet

-If you’re having kids in your group, you should purchase a metal stool separately for them since their toilets are the tallest in their genre.
+If you have kids in your group, you should purchase a metal stool separately for them, since these toilets are the tallest in their genre.
 Although the package already includes a stepping tool, I didn’t find it steady enough.
 The high capacity of the model makes it an ideal choice for large families and their heavy use.

 Biolet Toilet Systems 33